tiny-dnn/tiny-dnn/example/mnist/readme.md

 ## Constructing Model
 Let's define the LeNet network.
 At first, you have to select loss-function and learning-algorithm by declaration of network class.
 Then, you can add layers from top to bottom by operator <<.

-LeNet has "sparsity" between S2 and C3 layer.
-Specifically, each feature map in C3 is connected to a subset of S2's feature maps so that each feature maps get different set of inputs (and hopefully they become compelemtary feature extractor). tiny-cnn supports this sparsity by ```connection_table``` structure which parameters of constructor are ```bool``` table and number of in/out feature maps.

 ```cpp
 // specify loss-function and learning strategy
 network<mse, adagrad> nn;